benyap/terraform-aws-modules/s3-site-redirect-bucket/README.md

-# S3 Site rediret bucket
+# S3 Site redirect bucket

 This module creates and configures an S3 bucket for redirection.